bxparks/AceSegment/README.md

 };
 ```

-The `T_WIREI` template parameter is the class name of the Wire interface,
+The `T_WIREI` template parameter is the class name of the Wire interface.
+There
-currently just `TwoWireInterface`.
+are 3 implementations: `TwoWireInterface`, `SimpleWireInterface`, and
+`SimpleWireFastInterface`.

 The `T_DIGITS` template parameter is the number of digits in the module.
 I have
 only seen 4 digit modules for sale.

-Most of the methods are implementations of the virtual methods of `LedModule`.
+Most of the methods in this class are implementations of the virtual methods of
+`LedModule`.

 The `flush()` method sends all 4 digits as well as the brightness setting to the
 LED module using I2C.